Three Common Questions About Divorce Answered

 Whether the process is expensive depends on your circumstances and financial situation.
 Divorce can become quite expensive if the case goes on for an extended period of time.
 To defray the expenses associated with a divorce, you and your soon-to-be-ex-spouse need to be proactive and open to negotiation.
 The more issues that you and your spouse can agree on, the lower the cost of the divorce.

 Do I Really Need to Retain the Services of a Divorce Attorney?

 The answer to this question depends on your individual circumstances.
 If you and your spouse do not have any kids, do not own a home, and have generally agreed on how to divide your property, then you may not need a lawyer.
 However, there are often unexpected issues that arise once the divorce process is initiated.
 This is why it makes sense to retain the services of a Houston divorce lawyer since they can provide you with expertise and counsel from start to finish.
 They can also assist with issues such as child support, tax treatment of dividing finances, and other complex issues that must be addressed before a divorce is finalized.

 Speak to an Experienced Houston Divorce Lawyer Today

 As you can see, getting a divorce can get complicated.
-This is why you should contact the experienced Houston divorce and family law attorneys at Conner & Lindamood, P.C.
+This is why you should contact the experienced Houston divorce and family law lawyers at Lindamood & Robinson, P.C.
 Our law firm handles all types of divorce cases and we are ready to help you.